troy-lamerton/VoiceChatRelay/README.md

-# Voice chat for Clash of Streamers
+# Voice chat relay for Mobile

 ## Why

 People in our game want to speak with their buddies in Discord.
+However, we use Vivox cloud to host our voice channels.

 To do this, we need to manage connections to all voice channels that players are speaking/listening in.